Superconductivity of repulsive spinless fermions with sublattice potentials: Supplemental Material

 \subsection{Few-particle-doping binding energy with finite $D/t$}

 Here, we discuss few-particle-doping binding energies of the full model with finite $D/t=10,5$.
-The binding energies, in the unit of $t^2/D$ are in general smaller for smaller $D/t$ .
-However, even for $D/t=5$, we find no substantial difference for inferred stable pairing region, comparing to the effective model with $D/t=\infty$.
+The binding energies, in the unit of $t^2/D$, are in general smaller for smaller $D/t$ .
+However, even for $D/t=5$, we find no substantial difference for inferred stable pairing region, compared to the effective model with $D/t=\infty$.

-As an alternate of binding energy per particle, we represent the results as binding energies for forming bond states with composites.
-For two-particle and three-particle bond sates, the existence of bond states can be seen from a positive $E_{\mathrm{b},1,1}= 2E_1-E_0-E_2$ and $E_{\mathrm{b},1,2}= E_1+E_2-E_0-E_3$ respectively.
+As an alternate of binding energy per particle, we represent the results as binding energies for forming bound states with composites.
+For two-particle and three-particle bound states, the existence of bound states can be seen from a positive $E_{\mathrm{b},1,1}= 2E_1-E_0-E_2$ and $E_{\mathrm{b},1,2}= E_1+E_2-E_0-E_3$ respectively.
 These quantities are plotted in Fig.~\ref{fig:bind energies}.
 Binding energy per particle can be deduced from them.
-The existence of three-particle is a necessary but not sufficient condition for the criteria we used to infer three-particle bound states are more favoured than pairs.
-For example.
-For $V/D=1$.
+The existence of three-particle bound states does not mean that three-particle bound states are more favored than pairs for dilute doping.
+Favored bound states have the largest binding energy per particle.